 Given that rats are attracted to any food, as noted earlier, it is reasonable to say that it is also drawn to digested food as well.
 That includes compost manure and any animal waste you pour in your yard.

-You might be wondering why do you get rats in your garden and yet you don’t have any dustbins or waste foods, compost manure might be the reason.
-One step to put an end to rat invasion is to ensure the compost manure rots well enough before you dump it in your garden.
+You might wonder why you get rats in your garden, yet you don’t have any dustbins or waste foods; compost manure might be the reason.
+One step to end the rat invasion is to ensure the compost manure rots well enough before you dump it in your garden.

-You can also go ahead and mix the manure with soil as soon as you place it in the soil.
+You can also mix the manure with soil as soon as you place it in the soil.
 As much as rats eat anything, they barely touch the soil, and so you can use that to your advantage.

 You must be wondering why some people spend too much time placing barriers in and around their yards, even though there are no thieves in the area.
-Well, it is not because they want to make their yards look beautiful but to give rats a hard time accessing the garden.
+It is not because they want to make their yards look beautiful but to give rats a hard time accessing the garden.

 By doing so, they give rats a hard time navigating the farm no matter how hard they try.
-Once they come across barriers as well as the traps available, they end up avoiding the yard and instead opt for another option.
+Once they come across barriers and the traps available, they end up avoiding the yard and instead opt for another option.